ryanatkn/gro/src/docs/publish.md

 ## `gro publish`

-The publish task builds the project, updates the version, publishes to npm, and syncs commits and tags to GitHub.
+The publish task builds the project, bumps the version, publishes to npm, commits the changes, and then pushes the commit and tag.

 ```bash
 gro publish